makeclean/FEneutroniCS/README.md

 A basic one-group fixed-source example is presented, based on the Fletcher benchmark [2] benchmark, for which an extension to 3-D is provided.
+Vacuum or fixed-flux boundary conditions can be applied.
 The program does not work in parallel for now because of the matrix kron product - a question has been asked to the FEniCS Q&A forum to solve this issue.
 No multi-group nor criticality calculation example is provided for now.